OpenNBS/NoteBlockWorld/apps/frontend/posts/blog/2026-05-19_smithed-summit-2026.md

 In case you're not interested in uploading the songs to Note Block World, manual submissions can be handled on a case-by-case basis.
 In that case, join our [Discord](https://discord.gg/note-block-world-608692895179997252) and reach out to us in the event's channel!

+## 🎨 Optional features

+If you'd like to be extra creative, you can add a special thumbnail or cover art to your submission.
+This is **optional**, and should only be done if you have extra time.
+The music comes first!

+- If your submission features a special thumbnail for Note Block World, let us know and it will be featured in our booth!
+- If you design cover art within the limits of vanilla paintings (16x16 pixels for 1x1 blocks, and optional 32x32 for 2x2), we'll find a place for it within our booth!

+You can submit your thumbnail or cover art by joining our [Discord](https://discord.gg/note-block-world-608692895179997252) server and reaching out to us in the event's channel!

 ---

 We can't wait to see what you all come up with!